MEET OUR TEAM

 Robin Mickle, Office Manager

 Robin has served Tulsa Center for Child Psychology and Dr. Richard Walton as Office Manager since January 2008, and has been instrumental in facilitating the growth of TCCP from its beginnings to what it is today.
 She has served our nation proudly as an Air Traffic Controller in the United States Navy, and brings the skills of responsibility, problem solving and organization to assist with the management of this facility and staff.
 Robin received her B.S. in Sociology and has worked with OSU-Okmulgee as a Program Coordinator and with Osage Nation and Creek Nation in their Education Departments, as well as the Department of Corrections in Case Management.
 Robin is happy to assist anyone, whether it is clients, parents or staff in finding a solution to problems.
 She loves interacting with children that attend therapy and finds this the most enjoyable part of her day.

-Robin enjoys a wide variety of activities outside of work that include collecting antique advertising memorabilia, jet skiing at the lake, and time with her husband Jim at antique car shows.
+Robin enjoys a wide variety of activities outside of work that include collecting antique advertising memorabilia, jet skiing at the lake, and time with her husband friends.
 Robin loves dogs and horses.

 Kelsey Robertson, Scheduling Specialist

 Kelsey joined our team in March 2016.
 Kelsey had previously worked at OSU and St. John Medical Centers as a patient access representative and scheduler.
 Kelsey assist clients with appointment scheduling, payments, school notes, faxing information and many other front office tasks.

 In her spare time, Kelsey enjoys camping, swimming, horseback riding and spending time with her son.